 It will open a list of all the drivers under that group.
 Each driver will be assigned to a specific piece of hardware connected to your computer.

 The file menu on the top, for most of us, is rarely used.
-The most likely thing to use would be the ‘View’ menu in order to view the driver list to your personal preference.
+The most likely thing to use would be the ‘View’ menu to view the driver list to your personal preference.

 I have never found this to be necessary and have always left it as is.